 They are best friends and rough house daily.
 She also has a two-year-old son named Henry and is grateful to be a full time mom and part time RVT.
 Her love for animals started at a young age and will continue into her old age.

-Amber, Client and Patient Care
+Alyx, Client and Patient Care/Room Nurse

 Kim, Client and Patient Care

 Kim began her animal career in her home state of Massachusetts graduating summa cum laude with a degree in Biology.
 She began working in the field of wildlife rehabilitation and then moved to San Diego to work with endangered species for the San Diego Zoo.
 After turning her sights toward domestic animals she spent several years working as a medical assistant at the San Diego Humane Society and the Helen Woodward Animal Center.
 In 2013 she received her certification in veterinary assisting.
 Kim has three animal kids: a Lhasa-Poo named Teddy, Bebs the bunny and Scamp the cat.